Our Team

 Kristen Barney

+Kristen Barney is the Network Services Manager at Fair Chance where she supports current and alumni partner organizations through five Network Services offerings.
 Kristen’s career has been marked by a passion for social change.
 She has served in a variety of nonprofit roles, including Vice President for Operations with the Millennium Institute, an international capacity building organization focused on holistic, participatory, systems focused national planning to enhance equity between the Global South and North.
 After fifteen years in the nonprofit sector, Kristen became a consultant and coach, working with a dozen nonprofits focused on youth, environment, and sustainability.
-Kristen served as a Capacity Building Specialist with Fair Chance from 2014-2020, managed the Impact Academy program for one year, and in 2021 began supporting projects within Fair Chance as a Program Development Specialist.
-She also serves on Fair Chance’s Racial Equity Task Force.
-Kristen holds a MA in Spanish from the University of Wisconsin-Madison, an MS in organization development with American University/NTL Institute, and an Executive Certificate in Nonprofit Management with Georgetown University.
-Kristen serves as a pro bono consultant with the Dance Institute of Washington, and lives in Arlington, Virginia, and loves gardening and yoga.
+Kristen served as a Capacity Building Specialist in Fair Chance’s Praxis Program from 2014-2020, managed the Impact Academy program for in 2018, and became the Program Development Specialist in 2021.
+She also served on Fair Chance’s Racial Equity Task Force from 2017-2022.

 What does a child need to succeed?